kriale/automation-training/clean-code/README.md

-clean code tast is on the 'clean-code' branch
+Clean code tast is on the 'clean-code' branch in this directory and in the 'webdriver' project.